pushkarraj7/Assignment/README.md

-# AXIS / Mobi - Minimalist Landing Page
+# AXIS/Mobi - Interactive Landing Page

-AXIS / Mobi is a sleek and modern **minimalist landing page** built using **Bootstrap 5**.
+AXIS/Mobi is a sleek and modern **interactive landing page** built using **Bootstrap 5**.
 It features a **dynamic hero section with a slider and a contact form overlay**, making it an ideal choice for showcasing products, services, or businesses.

 ## 🚀 Features